Effective Interpreting Inc.

 Click or tap on a layer within the pyramid for more information.

-The DVD that accompanies each volume is carefully keyed to the corresponding text, study questions and The Five-Step Follow Up, which guides you through examining your own work and helps you find ways to improve.
+The video accompanying each volume is carefully keyed to the corresponding text, study questions and The Five-Step Follow Up, which guides you through examining your own work and helps you find ways to improve.

 The Effective Interpreting Series can be used as part of a formal curriculum, as is currently the case in many Interpreter Education Programs nationwide.
 The series can also be used independently to earn CEUs for the RID Certification Maintenance.
 Carol is an approved RID CMP sponsor.
 Contact her for details to arrange an Independent Study.